 Hindi is the official language but almost everyone speaks English

 Previously known as Bombay, Mumbai is considered the New York City of India.
-Home to the countries financial district, sky scrapers stand tall over the city’s bustling streets- walk five yards and all of human existence is revealed.
-It is the city that does not sleep- the nightlife is limitless if you are a party animal.
-Mumbai is the complete package, with a huge variety of food, music, culture and of course, the main attraction, Bollywood.
+Home to the country's financial district, skyscrapers stand tall over the city’s bustling streets - walk five yards and all of human existence is revealed.
+It is the city that does not sleep - the nightlife is limitless if you are a party animal.
+Mumbai is the complete package, with a huge variety of food, music, culture, and of course, the main attraction, Bollywood.

 - Visit Dhobi Ghat, Mumbai’s 140-year-old, open-air laundromat which has an estimated half a million pieces of clothing sent through it.
-A labour-intensive process, the dhobis (washerman) have an amazingly efficient system in place and is must-have experience when in Mumbai
+A labor-intensive process, the dhobis (washerman) have an amazingly efficient system in place and are a must-have experience when in Mumbai.

-- Visit Elephant Island, a UNESCO World Heritage site with temples that date back to the 5th century
+- Visit Elephanta Island, a UNESCO World Heritage Site with temples that date back to the 5th century.

 | Agra & The Taj Mahal

-The iconic Taj Mahal, a mausoleum built from the profound love a man had for his wife is an international treasure, UNESCO World Heritage site and definite “must see” while in India.
+The iconic Taj Mahal, a mausoleum built from the profound love a man had for his wife is an international treasure, UNESCO World Heritage Site and a definite “must-see” while in India.

 - Visit the City Palace and enjoy a private champagne tour of the residential and ceremonial rooms of the Palace.

 - Shopping is a must in Jaipur!
 Take time to stroll through the famous bazaar.
-Explore the craft of jewellery – ranging from fabulous gems to silver and bone ornaments – all an integral part of Rajasthani culture.
+Explore the craft of jewelry – ranging from fabulous gems to silver and bone ornaments. – all an integral part of the Rajasthani culture.

-- Visit the City Palace and afterwards walk through the Old City and see the ancient rare craft of “drawing water” and learn the secrets of Indian cooking.
+- Visit the City Palace and afterward walk through the Old City and see the ancient rare craft of “drawing water” and learn the secrets of Indian cooking.